-- Over the past year, no Title VI complaints have been filed. - Staff continue to work to increase knowledge and understanding of Title VI, environmental justice, and equity through an internal equity working group to share information, discuss emerging issues, and collaborate on ways in which we can apply an equity lens to the work of the BMC and BRTB. - Staff also participate in a national MPO Equity Working Group. - In the FY 2023 UPWP, the BRTB approved a task to fund an Equity Scan which is close to wrapping up. - For the DBE program, the BRTB has reviewed past participation and adopted the goal of 26.2 percent for FY 2024.
-The mailing list of DBE firms is also being updated so that qualified firms can receive RFP notices. - Another FY 2023 UPWP task is a study on Fees, Fares, and Fines and equity in the region.
-This RFP is being released in July 2023.
+- Over the past year, no Title VI complaints have been filed. - Staff continue to work to increase knowledge and understanding of Title VI, environmental justice, and equity through an internal equity working group to share information, discuss emerging issues, and collaborate on ways in which we can apply an equity lens to the work of the BMC and BRTB. - For the DBE program, the BRTB has reviewed past participation and adopted the goal of 26.2 percent for FY 2025.
+The mailing list of DBE firms is also being updated so that qualified firms can receive RFP notices.